☰ Menu

 This tune is readily identifiable, it's another tune thought to be of Irish origin that was (probably) first published in Scotland and became popular in London from the start of the 19th Century.
 Once again it's a tune that may have been promoted by the Abercorns before it went on to be widely printed.

 As with Paddy, the earliest publication of the tune I can discern was in James Aird's Glaswegian c.1788 Selection of Scotch, English, Irish and Foreign Airs, Vol 3 where it was issued under the name Auld Bessy (see Figure 7, top).
 Unlike Paddy, there's no hint in Aird's publication that he considered it to be of Irish origin.
-The next publication I can confirm is from Dublin under the name The Garyon in Cooke's Collection of Favorite Country Dances for the present year 1797 (see Figure 7, middle).
+The next two publications that I can confirm are both from Dublin under the name The Garyon, it can be found in Cooke's Collection of Favorite Country Dances for the present year 1797 (see Figure 7, middle) and in Hime's Collection of Favorite Country Dances for the present year 1797.
 The name Garyon was subsequently distorted to Cary Owen, Garey Owen, Geary Owen, Ceary Owen and Cory Owen (and probably several other variations), each of which appeared in London publications of the tune around the year 1802.
 The tune was also used in a popular 1800 stage production at Drury Lane named Harlequin Amulet, or the Majic of Mona, this in turn resulted in several London publications of the tune being issued under the name Harlequin Amulet.
 The single most common name for the tune in London, especially after 1802, was Cary Owen.

 Aside: dating historical publications is often a difficult task.
 I note that several authorities ascribe the first publication of this tune to a c.1785 London publication issued by Edward Light named Introduction to the Art of Playing on the Harp-Lute & Apollo-Lyre.
 Light's publication could have included this tune, but as far as I can discern it was first published in 1811 not 1785 (e.g. as advertised in the Morning Post for the 2nd November 1811).
 The Harp-Lute itself seems not to have been invented until 1795, I'm fairly sure that Light was not significant to the early history of our tune.